This list continues to expand:

 Hidden in Plain Sight

-Follow his blog at Kogen Budo for more of his own writing and others in classical martial traditions.
+Follow his blog at Kogen Budo for more of his and others' writing on classical martial traditions in practice.

-Other good, accessible reads for classical Japanese martial traditions would be Diane Skoss' Koryu Books series.
+Other good reads for an introduction to the classical traditions would be Diane Skoss' Koryu Books series.
 These bring the work of a number of current martial researchers and scholars together in one place:

 Koryu Bujutsu